namuol/react-seamstress/README.md

 }} />
 ```

-Component authors can take advantage of a special static component field, `styleStateTypes`:
+Component authors can take advantage of a special static component field, `styleStateTypes`, which
+declares the values that `getStyleState` returns.

+This is intentionally very similar to the way `childContextTypes` and `getChildContext`
+already work, so this should already be a familiar pattern for sophisticated component authors.

 ```js
 @HasDeclarativeStyles